broofa/mime/README.md

 # mime

-Support for mapping between file types and MIME types.
+Support for mapping between file extensions and MIME types.
 This module uses the latest version of the Apache "mime.types" file (maps over 620 types to 800+ extensions).
 It is also trivially easy to add your own types and extensions, should you need to do that.

 ## Install